xp44mm/Notebook/ASP.NET/Demystifying HttpClient APIs.md

 ## Object Model

-Now that we understand the motivation behind creating these two similar APIs and the rationale for choosing between the two, let’s look closer at the object model for each of these.
+Now that we understand the motivation behind creating these two similar APIs and the rationale for choosing between the two, let's look closer at the object model for each of these.

 ### System.Net.Http

 The topmost abstraction layer is the `HttpClient` object, which represents the client entity in the client-server model of the HTTP protocol.
 This client can issue multiple requests (represented by `HttpRequestMessage`) to the server and receive the corresponding responses (represented by `HttpResponseMessage`).
 The entity body and content headers of each HTTP request or response is represented by the `HttpContent` base class, and derived classes such as `StreamContent`, `MultipartContent` and `StringContent`.
 They provide different representations of the HTTP entity body.
 Each of these classes provide a set of `ReadAs*` methods to read out the entity body of a request or response as a string, byte array or a stream.

 Each `HttpClient` object has a handler object underneath that represents all the HTTP-related settings of that client.
 Conceptually, you can think of the handler as representing the HTTP stack underneath the client.
-It is responsible for sending the client’s HTTP requests to the server and conveying the response back to the client.
+It is responsible for sending the client's HTTP requests to the server and conveying the response back to the client.

 The default handler class used in the `System.Net.Http` API is `HttpClientHandler`.
 When you create a new instance of an `HttpClient` object—for example, call `new HttpClient()`—an `HttpClientHandler` object is automatically created for you with the default HTTP stack settings.
 If you want to modify any of the default settings such as caching behavior, automatic compression, credentials or proxy, you can create your own instance of an `HttpClientHandler` directly, modify its properties and then pass it into the constructor of `HttpClient`, as follows: